Year 5 and 6 2025 - 2026

 - Please ensure that your children are reading at home, either independently or with an adult, to help develop their reading skills and nurture their love of reading.
 Over the last few years, the school has invested a great deal of money in new book band reading books as well as reading for pleasure texts.
 We have encouraged all children to take great care of these and make sure they return to school in the condition that they left.
 All books are signed out to children under a library system and they will be expected to return their current book before they are allowed to take another.
 This system was in place for the Year 6s at the end of last year and they did a fantastic job with returning and taking care of the books.
 I am sure that our Year 5s will be the same!

 - Homework will consist of weekly spellings, related to the work the children complete in class.
-They will also need to complete at least thirty minutes a week on TTRockstars (logins can be found in the front of their reading jotters).
-The children also have active assignments on Languagenut that they can login to, if they would like to improve their scores (logins are also in the front of their reading jotters).
+They will also need to complete at least thirty minutes a week on TTRockstars (logins can be found in the front of their reading records).
+The children also have active assignments on Languagenut that they can login to, if they would like to improve their scores (logins are also in the front of their reading records).

 - Children need to bring their own water bottles into school which they can access throughout the day and they will change their water regularly.
 Please do not allow other drinks such as juice, fizzy drinks etc. If children bring juices, smoothies etc. they should be kept only for lunch.